 An elderly man has won the right to remain in his home after making a successful inheritance claim against his partner’s estate.
 If you are in a similar position and need expert guidance from experienced inheritance solicitors who are able to work on a no win, no fee basis then call our free helpline on 0808 139 1599 or send us an email.

 An Inheritance Act claim was brought by 93 year old Thomas Warner against the estate of his late partner Audrey Blackwell with whom he had cohabited until she died.

-The couple lived together for 20 years at Audrey's property in a small village in Gloucestershire.
-She passed away in 2014 leaving a Will which did not include any inheritance provision for Thomas.
+The couple lived together for 20 years at Audrey’s property in a small village in Gloucestershire.
+She passed away leaving a will which did not include any inheritance provision for Thomas.

 Thomas was a wealthy man in his own right and was not in financial need.
 Nevertheless, he made a claim for ‘reasonable financial provision’ from Audrey’s estate under the Inheritance (Provision for Family and Dependants) Act 1975.

 What was unusual about his claim was that Thomas didn’t seek a monetary award from his late partner’s estate, but simply claimed that he should be given the right to buy Audrey’s property at market value.
 This was the sole purpose of his claim as he did not want to move out of the property in which he had lived for the past 20 years.

 The claim was robustly defended by Audrey’s daughter, Lyn Lewis, who was the sole executor and beneficiary of her late mother’s will.

 Miss Lewis tried to evict Thomas from her mother’s property.
 She too wanted to retain the house, together with the contents, which she alleged Thomas was keeping possession of unlawfully.